Research with Faculty

 How to Find Opportunities

-Sometimes professors advertise open research positions either via work-study, the student opportunity center, on the biology Facebook page or through other student communication channels.
-However, most mentors are found by so-called cold calling, where you send an email to someone you don’t know asking if you can join a current or future research project.
+Sometimes professors advertise open research positions either via handshake, work-study, on the biology Facebook page, or through other student communication channels.
+However, most mentors are found by so-called cold calling, where you email someone you don't know asking if you can join a current or future research project.

 Pick an Area of Science

-Many biology majors choose to step outside the Monroe Park campus and reach out to professors on the MCV campus for opportunities in biomedical research.
-The School of Medicine hosts eight basic science departments, with faculty eager to engage and teach undergraduates:
+Many biology majors choose to step outside the Monroe Park campus and reach out to professors on the MCV campus for opportunities in dentistry, medicine, nursing, pharmacy, or public health.
+The School of Medicine hosts six basic science and 18 clinical departments, with faculty eager to engage and teach undergraduates.

 Browse Interest Area Websites